GLOBAL MARKETS-German yields rise again, stocks dip

 "This time, however, Europe is in the driving seat.
 Stronger growth is generating a reflationary rotation.
 Short-term volatility is likely, but we expect the equity market to shrug off higher yields in time."

-Germany's DAX fell 0.6 percent and France's CAC by 0.8 percent, pushing the blue chip Euro Stoxx 50 index down 0.7 percent.
+Germany's DAX and France's CAC both fell 0.3 percent, and the blue chip Euro Stoxx 50 index was down 0.2 percent.

 STRONG DOLLAR TROUBLE?